 But there is still some debate around this common gluten free grain option.
 How come?

 Well, there have been some concerns that individuals allergic to gluten may also be allergic to quinoa.
 This is because quinoa does contain some proteins that are similar to gluten and therefore may react as an allergen similar to gluten in the body.
 While most studies have supported Quinoa as safe for individuals with gluten allergies, there is still controversy over whether or not it is it may cross react to some people (4,5,6).
-More research is needed to determine whether or not individuals with Celiac Disease and other forms of gluten allergy also have a negative reaction to Quinoa.
+More research is needed to determine whether or not individuals with Celiac Disease and other forms of non-celiac gluten sensitivity also have a negative reaction to Quinoa.

 While technically not a grain, all potatoes are gluten free and often serve as veggie based alternative to gluten containing ingredients.
 Flour, pizza crust, breadcrumbs, and lasagna can all be made out of potatoes with these as just a few examples of countless possibilities.